AZAHAZA/Covid-wealth-distribution-/docs/p01-proposal.md

 * **Who collected the data?
 How was the data collection effort funded?**

   The data was collected by the National Opinion Research Center (NORC) at the University of Chicago, and is sponsored by the Federal Reserve Board in cooperation with the Department of the Treasury.
 Data from the SCF, is used by a multitude of organizations, from analysis by the Federal Reserve and news organizations to research by universities and economic research centers.
-More information the source of the data and the SCF can be found at this link: https://www.federalreserve.gov/econres/aboutscf.htm
+More information the source of the data and the SCF can be found at this [link](https://www.federalreserve.gov/econres/aboutscf.htm).

 * **How was the data validated and held secure?
 Is it credible and trustworthy?**